 What Is User Empathy?

 I've learned that the best way to bridge this gap is to get out of the office and talk to our users.
 Whether through surveys, interviews, or user testing, direct interaction with the people using your product is invaluable.
-It's these moments that help you truly understand their world.
+These moments help you truly understand their world.

-By empathizing with our users and recognizing their frustration, we were able to make quick adjustments that transformed the user experience.
+By empathizing with our users and recognizing their frustration, we made quick adjustments that transformed the user experience.
 It taught me that you can't fix a problem you don't know exists, and empathy is the key to uncovering those problems.

-As product managers, it is important to understand users.
-Even more important is to understand how they feel in certain scenarios.
-And the ability to really know how our users feel is called User Empathy.
+As product managers, understanding users is important.
+Even more important is understanding how they feel in certain scenarios.
+The ability to really know how our users feel is called User Empathy.

 No alternative text description for this image